hossein-lap/vim/README.md

 ![vim-lua](shots/gvim-lua.png)

-Shout out to all people who I learnt from <3
+Shout out to all people who I've learned from <3